 Shape and decorate your Easter nests

-All that’s left is to spoon them out onto your baking parchment and shape them into little Easter nests.
+All that’s left is to spoon piles of your mixture out onto your baking parchment and shape them into little Easter nests.
 Use the back of the spoon to make little dents in the middle, but be careful not to make a hole right to bottom of the paper.
 Before the mixture sets add mini eggs to the dents.
 I like the look of 3 mini eggs in each nest, but you can add as many or as few as you like!

-Leave them to set up in the fridge for an hour or so, and your chocolate Easter nests are done!
+Leave them to set up in the fridge for an hour or so, and your cornflake Easter nests are done!

 There are so many things for the kids to get involved in with this recipe, from breaking up the chocolate to decorating the nests with little candy eggs.
 Older kids might even want to help with melting down the chocolate mixture, but be careful with the bain marie.
 A little bit of steam can sometimes escape from the sides, and the bowl will get quite hot so taking it off the pan is definitely an adult job!